hplt-project/monolingual-multilingual-instruction-tuning/loraft/README.md

 ### Training

 We provide an example script to train BLOOM-7B1 below.
 It is worth noting that you might need to change `WORLD_SIZE` depending on your GPU configuration as well as the `--lora_target_modules` option depending on where you would like to apply LoRA.
 The name also varies by the base model you use.
+The training data should be fed via `--data_path`.
+You can prepare your own training set, download from this repository, or directly load via Hugging Face dataset: `pinzhenchen/alpaca-cleaned-${LANG}`, where `${LANG}` should be a two digit language code--see [here](https://huggingface.co/collections/HPLT/instruction-tuning-65dba9834e23db813d863951)

 ```

 export CUDA_VISIBLE_DEVICES= # the GPUs you wish to use

 LANG= # the language to train.
 Please check our `training-data` folder for available languages.
+# You can also directly provide a training set to --data_path instead of specifying a language.
 BASE_MODEL=bigscience/bloom-7b1 # the base model, as per hugging face naming style

-OUTPUT=lora-bloom-7b1 # you can change this
-OUTPUT_DIR=# directory to save checkpoints
+OUTPUT_DIR=# directory to save LoRA checkpoints
+mkdir -p ${OUTPUT_DIR}

 WORLD_SIZE=4 torchrun --nproc_per_node=4 --master_port 12344 finetune.py \
     --base_model ${BASE_MODEL} \